ALBA-Synchrotron/bl09-imaging/README.md

 Three scripts called autotxrm2nexus, automosaic2nexus and autonormalize, allow to automate the procedures of conversion for many files.

-This software is used at BL09 of the ALBA-CELLS Synchrotron.
+bl09-imaging provides further applications and pipelines/workflows for tomography and other imaging techniques.

 -----

-*txrm2nexus is distributed under the terms of the
-GNU General Public License (or GPL).*
+*bl09-imaging (formerly txrm2nexus) is distributed under the terms of the GNU General Public License Version 3 (or GPLv3).*